jamsinclair/jSquash/examples/cloudflare-worker/README.md

 # Manually specify the path to the WASM module for each codec
 JPEG_DEC_WASM = "node_modules/@jsquash/jpeg/codec/dec/mozjpeg_dec.wasm"
 ```

+If using Wrangler v2 or above, you can also import the WASM modules from the node_modules folder [as seen in the ES Module Format example](/examples/cloudflare-worker-esm-format/README.md#usage-of-jsquash-packages-in-cloudflare-worker).

 The `encode` and `decode` modules both export an `init` function that can be used to manually load the wasm module.